banbox/bandoc/bot/en-US/guide/strat_custom.md

 For all open long orders, a stop loss of 50% of the position is set.
 When the price triggers 0.97 times the 5-period moving average, half of the position is closed with a limit order stop loss of 0.975 times.

 ## Batch task processing
-Sometimes you may need to perform some calculations (such as correlation coefficients) for all products of the current strategy together, get some intermediate states to save, or open or close orders together.
+Sometimes you may need to perform some calculations (such as correlation coefficients) for all symbols of the current strategy together, get some intermediate states to save, or open or close orders together.
 In this case, you can use the `OnBatchJobs` or `OnBatchInfos` callback function.
 ```go
 func calcCorrs(jobs []*strat.StratJob, isBig bool) {